 - Season both sides with salt & pepper

-- Grate or shave a generous amount (about 1/2 cup)of the Parmesan with a vegetable peeler or grater and add into the bread crumbs and toss together
+- Grate or shave a generous amount (about 1/2 cup) of the Parmesan cheese and add to breadcrumbs and toss together

-- Using 3 plates or pie tins fill one with flour, one with beaten egg and one with bread crumbs with shaved Parmesan
+- Using 3 plates or pie tins fill one with flour, one with beaten egg and water and one with bread crumbs with shaved Parmesan

 - Lightly cover each chicken breast in each; flour first, egg second and bread crumb mixture last